vladimirkanchev/haystack-train-rag/README.md

 ## Technical details

-At the current moment, the project represents a Q&A system based on a RAG algorithm using a Haystack 2.0 framework.
+At the current moment, the project represents a Q&A system based on a RAG algorithm using a Haystack 2.0 framework [2].
 The backend is provided by FastAPI, while the frontend represents a simple javascript page at the moment.
 The knowledge base is stored in a specialized (in-memory store at the moment) store as embedding vectors, which are used later to build the query context.
 The aim of the intelligent part of the Q&A system is to find out the best context of each query through distance calculation between the query embedding and all embedding vectors.
-Finally, the extended query (context + query) is sent to the LLM model in the system and its response serves as a Q&A system answer.
+Finally, the extended query (*context + query*) is sent to the LLM model in the system and its response serves as a Q&A system answer.

 Actually, our Q&A system provides two functionalities: the first functionality is that of an ordinary Q&A system, where a user can ask questions and receive answers.
 The second functionality uses hard-coded questions with ground-truth answers for RAG algorithm evaluation and then, users can perform additional research and can extend it for other purposes.

 This project started as a training project based on a notebook [1] to answer questions about the seven wonders of the ancient world.
-Then, we wanted it to develop it into an AI system with the RAG algorithm.
+Then, we have developed it into a small AI system with the RAG algorithm.

 ## Requirements